captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
- When you got shot, Pop -- you had a private nurse, didn’t you?!
+When you got shot, Pop—you had a private nurse, didn’t you?!

 ---

 ## POPS:
-When I got shot, your mother needed help with me -- help you were unavailable to provide from your various jail cells at Rikers and Attica, okay?!
+When I got shot, your mother needed help with me—help you were unavailable to provide from your various jail cells at Rikers and Attica, okay?!

 ---

 ## JUNIOR:
-Lubenthal & Lubenthal is a fuckin joke, Pop -- they taking your money for nothing and they ain’t doing shit!
+Lubenthal & Lubenthal is a fuckin joke, Pop—they taking your money for nothing and they ain’t doing shit!

 ---